-Our animals are cared for by our dedicated team of specialised, trained Animal Keepers, and their veterinary health is overseen by several Veterinarians specialising in our various species.
+Our residents are cared for by our dedicated team of specialised, trained Animal Keepers, and their veterinary health is overseen by several Veterinarians specialising in our various species.
 We are proud to have a knowledgeable team with a wide variety of experience.
-We are constantly learning and developing our skills to better care for our animals and those who will need us in the future!
+We are constantly learning and developing our skills to better care for our residents and those who will need us in the future!

 Our Animal Care Team are Responsible For: